ErreurDeSyntaxe/full-stack-validation/README.md

-# Webpack Template
+# Form Validation

-A template for practice or simple projects
+A practice project to understand JS form validation

 ## About the Project